provakar1994/BBCal_replay/macros/README.md

 All the scripts should be executed from this directory (i.e. `BBCal_replay/macros`) for the interdependencies to work properly.

-[Procedure wise How-To for BBCAL](https://sbs.jlab.org/cgi-bin/DocDB/public/ShowDocument?docid=313) describes the steps to use all the important scripts in `BBCal_replay/macros` directory with great details.
+[Procedure wise How-To for BBCAL](https://sbs.jlab.org/cgi-bin/DocDB/public/ShowDocument?docid=313) provides step-by-step guidance to run all the important scripts in `BBCal_replay/macros` directory.